-Easter is one of the most important religious observance of the year in Orthodox calendar.
-This holiday is not just a celebration of the resurrection of Jesus Christ, it brings people peace, joy and hope.
-Both children and adults are looking forward to a big family feast held on Easter Sunday that falls this year on April, 12 2015 featuring numerous Easter treats including Easter bread Kulich, Paskha, and of course Easter eggs.
+Easter is one of the most important religious observances of the year in the Orthodox calendar.
+This holiday is not just a celebration of the resurrection of Jesus Christ, it brings people peace, joy, and hope.
+Both children and adults are looking forward to a big family feast held on Easter Sunday that falls this year on April 12, 2015, featuring numerous Easter treats including Easter bread Kulich, Paskha, and of course Easter eggs.

 Easter Eggs Tradition

 Easter egg decorating is a tradition shared by many cultures throughout the world, from children using stickers and vegetable dye, to professional artists creating sophisticated and elaborate designs.
 Though now, egg decorating is associated with the Christian Easter, the roots of the tradition go back to over 60,000 years ago in Africa and about 5,000 years ago in Egypt.
 The pagan ritual of welcoming spring, with the egg being a symbol of fertility and revival, was later adopted by Christians.

 The tradition of dyeing Easter eggs started in the beginning of the 17th century.
 Traditionally Orthodox Easter eggs are dyed in red, the color that is symbolic of the death and resurrection of Jesus Christ.
 Red signifies his blood, the shell represents the tomb, and the cracking of eggs is the release and the resurrection.

 Later the tradition of coloring eggs for Easter has evolved, using more complex designs and techniques, and especially spread throughout the Slavic communities, including Russia, Ukraine and other Eastern European countries.